OXID-eSales/paypal-checkout-documentation/configuration.rst

 Under :menuselection:`Shop Settings --> Payment Methods`, the payment methods :guilabel:`PayPal v2` as well as important additional payment methods, are marked as active.

-In order to actually use a certain country-specific payment method, you must have marked the respective country as active under :menuselection:`Master Settings --> Countries`.
+To actually use a certain country-specific payment method, you must have marked the respective country as active under :menuselection:`Master Settings --> Countries`.

 |example|